duckduckgo/duckduckgo-help-pages/_docs/settings/adblockers.md

 helpful.
 If you see a bad ad,
 <a href="https://duckduckgo.com/feedback">let us know!</a>

-<h3>Support DuckDuckGo by disabling ad blockers on our domains.
-Here's how for Adblock Plus:</h3>
+<h3>How to Disable Adblock Plus on DuckDuckGo Domains</h3>

 <h4>Firefox</h4>
 <ol>
     <li>
-        On duckduckgo.com, locate the AdBlockPlus icon in the address bar at the top right of the browser.
+        On duckduckgo.com, locate the AdBlock Plus icon in the address bar at the top right of the browser.
     </li>
     <li>
         click on the icon and select <strong>"Disable on duckduckgo.com"</strong>